ARMS top investor seeks to regain control of Indonesia-focused miner

-(Reuters) - Asia Resource Minerals’ ARMS.L top shareholder, Indonesian businessman Samin Tan, is trying to regain control of the struggling coal miner by seeking to appoint directors to the board that support him, the company said on Tuesday.
+Dec 23 (Reuters) - Asia Resource Minerals’ top shareholder, Indonesian businessman Samin Tan, is trying to regain control of the struggling coal miner by seeking to appoint directors to the board that support him, the company said on Tuesday.

 Asia Resource Minerals (ARMS), formerly known as Bumi, has been hit by internal battles and a plunge in coal prices.
 Its shares lost 98 percent of their value since its London listing in 2010 and the firm now faces a hefty debt.